YAL-GameMaker/steamworks.gml/README.md

 Download or clone the repository.

 Create a "Steamworks" directory and place [Steamworks SDK](https://partner.steamgames.com/) there.
+You must pick a Steamworks version that matches the recommended version for your version of GameMaker (e.g. 1.42 for GMS2.3 - see [helpdesk](https://help.yoyogames.com/hc/en-us/articles/227860547-GMS2-Required-SDKs)).
+Steamworks' `Readme.txt` should be located at `Steamworks/Readme.txt` as result.

 **Windows:** Open the included Visual Studio solution and order it to make a x86 build.